Battle of Changde: Aftermath

-From 10 November 1943 until 17 January 1944, the Japanese 116th Division had a reduction of 7,547 personnel.
-The 65th Infantry Regiment of the Japanese 13th Division also received 1,047 supplementary soldiers after the battle.

 After Yu Chengwan broke out and led his remaining men to counterattack Changde, the divisional commander was detained and held in trial for abandoning the city.
 The military court believed that his circumstance was forgivable as he had lead his troops to defend Changde for twelve days, and sentenced him to five years in prison.
 However, Chiang Kai-Shek initially did not approve it as he wanted the divisional commander executed.
 Eventually, with the pleas of Sun Lianzhong and others, Yu Chengwan was spared from execution.
 Fang Xianjue, the commander of the 10th corps, and Zhu Yue (朱岳), the commander of the 190th division, were both dismissed for the crime of 'preserving strength'.
 This accusation stemmed from the delaying of the 190th division from assisting the 3rd division in breaking through Changde due to resentments between the divisional commander and corps commander.
-However, similar to the case with the Second Battle of Changsha, the newly-appointed commander of the 10th corps failed to take up post before the battle of Hengyang, resulting in Fang Xianjue continuing his post as corps commander.
+However, similar to the case with the Second Battle of Changsha, the newly appointed commander of the 10th corps failed to take up post before the battle of Hengyang, resulting in Fang Xianjue continuing his post as corps commander.

 After the battle, Sun Lianzhong ordered the burial of the 6,747 soldiers killed in action in the Changde city.
 The 74th corps "undertook the most arduous tasks.
 The officers and soldiers at all levels fought tenaciously with loyalty, bravery, and sacrifices.
 Their tragic and magnificent conduct, outstanding combat record, excellent training, and strict discipline made them exemplary models for the Nationalist army."
 The 57th division "defended Changde for fifteen bloody days and nights.
 The enemy employed aircraft, heavy artillery, poison gas, and incendiary attacks, yet our officers and soldiers held on with their flesh and blood.
 Especially on the 1st and 2nd of December, when all of our fortifications were completely destroyed, our remaining more than 100 officers and soldiers still used the corpses on the battlefield as obstacles, engaging the enemy in hand-to-hand combat with knives and throwing rocks with unprecedented brutality and heroism.
-The division was able to pin down the enemy’s 3rd, 68th, and 116th divisions, and a portion of the 40th division, causing more than 10,000 losses and contributing to the success of encircling the enemy."
+The division was able to pin down the enemy's 3rd, 68th, and 116th divisions, and a portion of the 40th division, causing more than 10,000 losses and contributing to the success of encircling the enemy."
 The artillery regiment of the 74th corps "was assigned to the 57th division for the defense of Changde.
 The infantry and artillery coordinated well, allowing the artillery to unleash its full potential, completely annihilating the enemy.
 When they run out of shells, the artillerymen joined the infantry in combat, throwing grenades and charging the enemy, sacrificing down to the last man and bringing honor to the soldiers of the special forces."
 On August 3, 1944, the Nationalist Government awarded the Flying Tiger Flag for each of the three units.